api3dao/old-api3-docs/docs/next/guides/provider/deploying-airnode.md

 The deployer interacts with your cloud provider to deploy Airnode programmatically, without requiring you to click through a lot of ever-changing graphical interfaces.
 For it to be able to do that, you need to give it permission.

-To be able to do this, you need to create a new user in your AWS account, give it programmatic access, retrieve its access key ID and secret access keys, and feed these to the deployer.
+To be able to do this, you need to create a new user in your AWS account, give it the **Programmatic Access** privilege, retrieve its access key ID and secret access keys, and feed these to the deployer.
 Fortunately, this is not nearly as complicated as it sounds.
 Follow [this video](https://www.youtube.com/watch?v=KngM5bfpttA), get your keys, and put them in a file named `.env` as below (values are made up, you need to replace these with your own):

 ```
 AWS_ACCESS_KEY_ID=JSDYNDRUA1XAF2W3UGPA